 So if my average length of engagement, my LEG is like 13 months, then I know that I should do a goal review or a no sweat intro or a motivational interview, whatever you want to call it, at intake, after they come out of my intake program, when they finish on ramp basically, at the 13 month mark and then probably halfway in between.
 So for example, if somebody, if my LEG is 13 months, then I better be having a meeting with everybody at the 13 month mark to try to get them to 18 months.
 Right?
 And I know that that meeting is worth hundreds of dollars, whatever my average ARM is.
 If my LEG is 13 months, I should also be having a goal review with them like halfway to that mark to make sure that they’re on the right track, right?

 Because people will start to doubt their progress or doubt your service for months before they actually cancel.
 So to determine when you should be doing goal reviews, look at your LEG.
 OK, that’s goal review.
 Divide that LEG in half, that’s another goal review touchpoint.
 Then keep working backward.
 When you reach the end of your on-rmp program, that’s a goal review.
 And when you reach your intake program, your intake process, your no sweat intro, that’s a goal review too.
 So that’s four.
 Let me give you an example.
-When ww took some sample data from 50 Two-Brain gyms, and this is the start of our deeper data analysis that we’re using from the dashboard and the roadmap, what we discovered was that there are certain points when people tend to quit gyms.
+When ww took some sample data from 50 Two-Brain gyms, and this is the start of our deeper data analysis that we’re using from the dashboard and the Growth ToolKit, what we discovered was that there are certain points when people tend to quit gyms.
 So that first point is right after the on ramp, which doesn’t make a lot of sense to me.

 It just means that people haven’t been converted well.
 So we know that every gym needs a consultative process goal review at the end of on-ramp.
 Then we noticed that people tended to drop off just before the eight month mark.
 So if they made it through your intake process, they were likely to stick around for about eight months.
 And again, guys, this is just example, this is not prescriptive.
 This is a sample of 50 random gyms.
 It might not be true for every gym.
 You have to do this analysis for yourself right now.
 But let’s say that you know, if this were true for everybody, we noticed that people dropped off after about eight months.
 Well, if we put a goal review of the seven month mark and we could keep people through that eight month mark, they were likely to stick around for 14 months.